ionic-team/stencil-site/src/docs/framework-integration/angular.md

 **Supports: Angular 12+ • TypeScript 4.0+ • Stencil v2.9.0+**

 Stencil can generate Angular component wrappers for your web components.
-The benefits of the component wrappers over the standard web components are:
+This allows your Stencil components to be used within an Angular application.
+The benefits of using Stencil's component wrappers over the standard web components include:

 - Angular component wrappers will be detached from change detection, preventing unnecessary repaints of your web component.
 - Web component events will be converted to RxJS observables to align with Angular's `@Output()` and will not emit across component boundaries.